 Five hundred plants are about the maximum a family can manage without extra help and with the average amount of free time in the evenings and weekends.

 While I realize everyone wants a representative collection of types and varieties, it is nevertheless much simpler to grow only the tried and true roses – those with the highest American Rose Society national rating.

 Personally, I like to obtain my bushes from nurseries specializing in roses, or from local firms that have good facilities for caring for the plants in their stores.
-It is easy for a rose to become dried out, and once this happens the plant is severely weakened.
+It is easy for a rose to become dried out, and once this happens, the plant is severely weakened.

 Roses Must Have Good Drainage

 If it doesn’t exist naturally, the only real remedy is to install tile drains.
-Roses also require sunlight, and unless the plants will get at least six hours of full sunshine a day, no amount of careful attention or hard work will produce good results.
+Roses also require sunlight, and unless the plants get at least six hours of full sunshine a day, no amount of careful attention or hard work will produce good results.

 Preparing The Soil For Your Roses